Comparing the latent features of universal machine-learning interatomic potentials: Conclusions

 The role of training becomes apparent when considering the analysis of models fine-tuned on a more specific dataset.
 We observe that all fine-tuning strategies allow near-perfect reconstruction from and to the latent space of the original model.
 A model trained entirely from scratch on the small, domain-specific dataset achieves moderate (but larger than for fine-tuned models) reconstruction errors against those fine-tuned from a uMLIP, at least within the narrow portion of configuration space covered by the specific dataset.

-The comparison between the backbone and last-layer features reveals that the backbone layer contains relatively more information, which affirms the multi-head strategy of creating multiple heads for different prediction targets.
-We also see large information asymmetry between the BB and LL features of PET-MAD, which we trace to the fact that deep layers of an unconstrained model contain a non-invariant character that is projected out as the model approaches the prediction of the scalar energy target.
-Lastly, we have extended the atomic latent features to structure-level descriptors via higher-order cumulants.
-The higher cumulants fully subsume lower-order statistics, indicating that they can preserve information that is lost when using average descriptors to represent structures at the global level, which is a common practice in the field.
+The comparison between the backbone and last-layer features reveals that the backbone layer contains relatively richer information, which retrospectively explains the success of using multiple heads for different prediction targets.
+In the particular case of PET-MAD, a rotationally unconstrained model, we further attribute the large information asymmetry to the fact that the deeper layers of PET would exhibit a non-invariant character that gets successively projected out as the model approaches the prediction of the scalar energy target.
+Lastly, we have extended the raw, atomic, local latent features of the uMLIPs to structural, global descriptors via higher-order cumulants.
+The higher cumulants fully subsume the lower-order statistics, which critically indicate that significant information becomes lost when using the averages of atomic features as structural descriptors, which is a common practice in the field.

-Our study demonstrates that feature reconstruction errors are useful quantitative tools in comparing and contrasting the internal representations of different uMLIPs.
-We envision that these metrics could prove helpful in designing better models or devising new training strategies.
-For example, one could imagine using the GFRE and LFRE to guide the optimization of architectures and hyperparameters to maximize the descriptive power of the inner representations.
-The size and diversity of the training set, as well as the learning targets, also promote learning more informative latent features, which could then accelerate the training of domain-specific models via fine-tuning and transfer learning.
-Based on our results, we argue that accuracy alone does not define a atomistic ML model.
-By exposing the hidden diversity of uMLIP representations, we offer a foundation for more transparent and robust design of atomistic models.